The best local movers for Charleston to Spokane moves

 - Spokane’s population is about 295% greater than Charleston.

-- Spokane's public transportation has a score of 6 out of 10 versus Charleston's lower score of 3.
+- Spokane’s public transportation score of 6 out of 10 is higher than Charleston’s score of 3.

 - Spokane is more walkable than Charleston with a score of 49 out of 100 vs Charleston’s 40 out of 100.

-- Both Spokane and Charleston have the same bike-friendliness score of 50 out of 100, meaning Spokane is about as safe for cyclists as Charleston.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Spokane and Charleston have similar bike-friendliness scores (50 vs 52), meaning Spokane is about as safe for cyclists as Charleston.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Spokane’s crime rate is lower than Charleston with a score of 3.0 compared to Charleston’s 44.97.
 This means that Spokane neighborhoods are safer than 3.0% of all U.S. neighborhoods, and Charleston neighborhoods are safer than 44.97%.